cedar/cedar/readme.txt

 [Optional: Run all unit tests to check whether everything works:
    $ make test
 ]
-[Optional: Create the documentation (it will be generated in the folder 'build/doc'):
+[Optional, only works when doxygen is installed: Create the documentation (it will be generated in the folder 'build/doc'):
    $ make doc
    Note, that this may generate some warnings that you can usually ignore safely.
 ]
 7a.
-For all Debian based Linux distributions: Create installation package and install it:
-   $ make package
-   $ sudo dpkg -i cedar-<version>-Linux.deb
-7b.
-Manual installation:
+Install cedar
-   $ make install
+   $ sudo make install

 === Play around with the processing framework ===